 The Society is MMR compliant in how it undertakes an affordability assessment.
 How much you can borrow is calculated through a combination of your income, regular financial commitments and household / lifestyle expenditure and the term required at an agreed stressed rate.

 In assessing affordability all unsecured loans / HPI agreements that have more than 6 months to run, credit cards and maintenance will be deducted.
 In addition, deductions to applicant's disposable income will also be made for declared household and lifestyle expenditure which is compared against statistical data for accuracy.

-To see how much you could borrow please visit your local branch or contact our Newcastle Direct Team on 0345 606 4488 where one of our experienced mortgage advisors will be able to assist.
+To see how much you could borrow please contact our Newcastle Direct Team on 0345 606 4488 where one of our experienced mortgage advisors will be able to assist.
 To ensure that your assessment is as accurate as possible please can you provide our advisors with as much information regarding your personal income and expenditure.
 Information on monthly expenditure such as council tax, utility bills, insurances, loans / credit cards and all lifestyle expenditure (food, clothing, socialising etc) will need to be provided.

 Minimum age for applicants is 18.
 Maximum age for borrowers at the end of the loan term is 75.

 - All applicants must have at least 2 years to serve.

 - Where the applicant will also live in accommodation provided by M.O.D. then they must be able to support both the new mortgage and any associated living costs for the M.O.D. property.
 This must be factored into the affordability assessment.

 - Where the applicant will be living in M.O.D. accommodation on a full time basis then the property to be purchased must be occupied by spouse/partner.

 - Where it is a sole applicant purchasing the property it must be occupied on a full time basis.
 It must be plausible that applicant can commute to place of work on a daily basis unless on tour overseas.